attri97/aws-cloud-automation-using-terraform/README.md

 CLOUD COMPUTING with AWS :-
                            Amazon Web Services (AWS) is the world's most comprehensive and broadly adopted cloud platform, offering over 175 fully featured services from data centers globally.
 Millions of customers - including the fastest-growing startups, largest enterprises, and leading government agencies - are using AWS to lower costs, become more agile, and innovate faster.

-What is TERRAFORM ?
+TERRAFORM :-
              Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can help with multi-cloud by having one workflow for all clouds.
 The infrastructure Terraform manages can be hosted on public clouds like AWS, MS Azure, and Google Cloud Platform, or on-prem in private clouds such as VMWare vSphere, OpenStack, or CloudStack.
 Terraform treats infrastructure as code (IaC) so you never have to worry about you infrastructure drifting away from its desired configuration.

 TASK DESCRIPTION:-